knutfineid/cnn/README.md

-# cnn
+# Convolutional neural network
-Simple convolutional neural network
+Simple convolutional neural network for an assignment in an AI class